IRS phone scam

 An image of a phone getting a call from Brooklyn, NY.
 The call is titled "IRS SCAM"

-An increasingly common scam uses the IRS name (and sometimes their phone number) to steal money and personal information from victims over the phone.
-Scammers will also use similar tactics via email.
+In an increasingly common scam, a scammer uses the IRS name (and sometimes phone number) to steal your money and personal information over the phone.
+Scammers also use similar tactics via email.

 How it works:

-A caller impersonating an IRS official claims the victim owes back taxes and threatens arrest, jail time, or driver’s license revocation unless the taxes are paid immediately.
-Often, the scammer uses caller ID spoofing so that your caller ID box says “Internal Revenue Service,” or displays the agency’s phone number.
+A caller impersonates an IRS official and claims that you owe back taxes.
+The caller threatens that you will be arrested or jailed, or that your driver’s license will be revoked, unless you pay the taxes immediately.
+The scammer may use caller-ID spoofing so that your caller ID box displays “Internal Revenue Service” or the agency’s phone number.

-Usually the victim is instructed to either wire money or purchase a prepaid debit card and call back with the serial number.
+The scammer will most likely tell you to either wire money or buy a prepaid debit card and call back with the serial number.

 The scammer may also:

-• have information that includes your name and the last 4 digits of your social security number
+• know your personal information, like your name and the last four digits of your Social Security number

-• call repeatedly, leaving “urgent” messages and becoming increasingly threatening and insulting
+• call you repeatedly and leave “urgent” messages that become increasingly threatening and insulting

 The IRS will never:

 • call to demand immediate payment.
-The IRS provides notice in writing of owed taxes and penalties, and allows you to protest or appeal the amount owed
+The IRS notifies you in writing of taxes and penalties you may owe.
+In addition, the IRS allows you to protest or appeal any owed amount

 • ask for payment information over the phone